-The homepage displays sections which show different themes of his work.
+The homepage displays sections that show different themes of his work.
 Each section incorporates subtle palette shades into its minimalistic design.

 The website contains all the essential characteristics of a minimalist website, including flat web design, creative use of white space across the site, and a limited color palette.

 Although a hidden global navigation button is not utilized, the menus don’t look cluttered.